-Action research is a collaborative methodology which can be effective in creating school and community partnerships aimed at collecting and analyzing valid and reliable information for data-driven decision making.
+- Action research is a collaborative methodology which can be effective in creating school and community partnerships aimed at collecting and analyzing valid and reliable information for data-driven decision making.
 This course defines action research and reviews the historical and theoretical background of this research method.
 The student as teacher-researcher engaging in action research is a main focus.
 Skill in conducting the action-research process from planning to write up will be a major goal of the course.
 Students will design an action research plan in partnership with a GPSS high school or other school context and write up the study for possible publication.
 Students will be trained in the appropriate use of human subjects research and request IRB approval or exemption as determined by our Human Subjects Research Board.
 This is the capstone artifact for the Professional Certification Master's Degree Program.
-Must be enrolled in the MAT Program, or consent of advisor.

-ED619 INTRODUCTION TO COUNSELING (3)

-Designed to provide a broad overview of the field of counseling.
-It will introduce students to the counseling process, basic counseling skills, the role of culture in counseling, and the nature and scope of counseling resources in the schools and in the community.
+Must be enrolled in the MAT Program, or consent of advisor. - ED618 INSTRUCTIONAL STRATEGIES FOR ELEMENTARY EDUCATORS (2) SP/All Years This course is designed for perspective teachers in elementary education and examines the research and best practices in the selection, implementation, and evaluation of instructional strategies.
+This includes the development of lesson plans and connection to local and national standards.
+Students will have opportunities to apply their knowledge gained in a variety of Prerequisite: Admission into the microteaching and curriculum planning experiences.
+Certification or MAT Elementary Education Teaching Program. - ED619 INTRODUCTION TO COUNSELING (3) F/SP Designed to provide a broad overview of the field of counseling.
+It will introduce students to the counseling process, basic counseling skills, the role of culture in counseling, and the nature and scope of counseling resources in the schools and in the community. - ED620 THE COUNSELING PROCESS: THEORY (3) F/SP Overview of approaches to counseling.
+Emphasis is given to understanding the theoretical Theories will be examined in their cultural context. assumptions of each approach.
+Prerequisite: ED619 and consent of advisor.